-Show Date: Monday, July 25 Show Time: 1:00 - 2:30 p.m.
+Show Date: Monday, July 22 Show Time: 1:00 - 2:30 p.m.

 4-H Building at the Stephenson County Fairgrounds

 - 1. Enrollment in the Cloverbud 4-H program allows youngsters ages 5-7 years old as of September 1 of the current 4-H year to join Cloverbuds. - 2.
 Cloverbuds should bring their exhibit to the designated table for their project area.
 All Cloverbuds will meet with a judge to talk about their exhibit.
 After judging is completed, exhibits will be placed in one of the Cloverbud booths.
 Similar projects will be grouped together in each booth. - 3.
 ALL items must be present at the time of judging.
 Missing items cannot be brought in after judging has ended.
 Items for each project are listed on the pages following. - 4.
 Name and club must be filled in on the front cover of the project manual.
 Exhibit tags must be attached to the project (not the manual) being exhibited. - 5.
 All Cloverbud members that exhibit at least one (1) project will receive a participation ribbons but will not be awarded trophies or premiums.
 Trophies and premiums are not awarded at this age level. - 6.
-If there are any questions regarding the Cloverbuds requirements, contact the Extension Office at 815-235-4125.
+If there are any questions regarding the Cloverbuds requirements, contact the Extension Office at 815-235-4125. - 7.
+All boldface items listed should be brought to the Cloverbud show to show the judges. - 8.
+There are no specific times for clubs to come and be judged for Cloverbuds this year.
+The Show will run from 1-2:30 p.m., Cloverbuds should arrive anytime between this time, but no later than 2:15 p.m., so that we can make sure we are completed by 2:30 p.m.

-STEPHENSON COUNTY CLOVERBUDS SHOW SCHEDULE
+STEPHENSON COUNTY CLOVERBUDS